 In fact, only one out of 10 American men have access to paid paternity leave, and it’s perfectly legal for employers to fire a man for taking a day off to care for a sick child.
 Even when companies offer flextime, men (and women) can be informally penalized for taking advantage of it.

 Sure, I have it good now—but I might not be so lucky at my next job.
 That’s why it’s in my long-term interest as a working father to advocate for family-friendly workplace policies.
-When I vote for a politician, I look at his or her record on family issues.
+When I vote for a politician, I look at their record on family issues.
 I routinely sign petitions and speak out on behalf of policies like paid leave.
 This week, for example, Sen. Tom Harkin and Rep. Rosa DeLauro reintroduced the Healthy Families Act, “which would enable workers to earn up to seven paid sick days a year to take care of themselves or sick family members.”

 Tellingly, advocates suggested supporters tweet about the act using the #StandUpForWomen hashtag, as if paid sick days were exclusively a mother’s concern.
 Yes, it is insulting to dads who take sick days for our kids.
 And yes, these are typically framed as “women’s issues”—but guys, that won’t change until we speak up.